Toby Moll

-Tobias "Toby" Mortimer Moll (20 July 1890 – 15 July 1916) was a South African rugby union player from Cape Town.
+Tobias Mortimer Moll (20 July 1890 – 15 July 1916) was a South African rugby union player from Cape Town.
 He was awarded a single cap for on 27 August 1910, against the British Isles team on its 1910 tour of South Africa.
 He played for Randfontein RFC, Transvaal, and Western Province.

 In the First World War, he first served with the South African forces in the South West Africa Campaign, then travelled to England where he joined the 9th Battalion Royal Leicestershire Regiment as a Second Lieutenant.
 He was hit by shrapnel during the Battle of Bazentin Ridge and died from his wounds the following day.
 He is buried at Méricourt-l'Abbé Cemetery.

 Early life

 Toby Moll was born on 20 July 1890 at Cape Town, Cape Province (today South Africa).
 He was the son of Tobias and Henrietta Moll of Potsdam, Cape Province.
 He was educated at South African College.